Safety and security

 Spiritual cleansing retreats are usually some distance from populated areas making it difficult to access medical attention for those who need it.
 Some retreats have basic medical services, including first aid, but others don’t.
 Some don’t even have an established plan for how clients can access medical facilities in case of an emergency.

-Amazon Cruise ships
+Luxury Cruise ships

 Huaraz Region of the Cordillera Blanca Mountains